tsnellgrove/dark_castle3/doc/to_do.md

 	- BoxLid class = ViewOnly + ContainMixIn + OpenMixIn
 	- BoxLidLock class = ViewOnly + ContainMixIn + OpenMixIn + LockMixIn
 	- Surface class = ViewOnly + ContainMixIn
-	- Could also have UnderMixIn and BehindMixIn
-	- would need to deal with the wording 'look under' and 'look behind'
-	- 'look under' adds contents to room.feature_lst
-	- additional 'under' commands = 'put under' and 'reach under'
-	- for MixInHole have commands 'look in' and 'reach in'

-- TBD: sort out immediate plans for Perch and Nook (both inherit from CreatureContainerMixIn ?)
-	- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?
-	- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
+	- IDEA: maybe need a general Creature container (Perch w/ Seat and Bed inheritting? i.e. MixIn?
 		- IDEA: class name = Perch (Seat and Bed inherit from Perch)
 		- IDEA: perch = Creature container with 'translucent' room access
-		- TBD: Perch in_reach attribute that links to room obj
-			- TBD: can access in_reach if also in room; enable general ref of container / surface
-			- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
 		- Also need a class for opaque creature container... like a fireplace...
 		- names like 'cavity' and 'nook' to describe negative space??
 	- TBD: stand() => exit()
 		- TBD: implement ['exit' = node up too ?] [maybe native = 'exit']
 		- TBD: create Seat class exit method ?
 		- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?

-- TBD: Throne
-	- TBD: instantiate throne as obj of class Seat
-	- TBD: Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
-	- TBD: autogen text would need to be conditional (i.e. before & after broach dispensed)
-		- IDEA: add auto_gen description to over-ride (like messy_handwriting)
-		- IDEA: or maybe base auto_gen key on descript_key and update that?
-	- TBD: clean up test obj (e.g. test_chair, black_suitcase)
+			- DECISION: no, Creature Containers are a sepcial excpetion; exit() => room.floor_lst

+- INPROC: the future list - future interactive obj updates / features to be implemented
+	- Could also have UnderMixIn and BehindMixIn
+	- would need to deal with the wording 'look under' and 'look behind'
+	- 'look under' adds contents to room.feature_lst
+	- additional 'under' commands = 'put under' and 'reach under'
+	- for MixInHole have commands 'look in' and 'reach in'
-- TBD: maybe a Bed in the Main Hall?
+		- can a 'hole' be dark if the room is light?

+- CANCEL: Given that creatures will be contained:
+	- need to embrace a node-based awareness of creature location
+	- need to embrace the use of recursion on methods like remove()
+	- Apply this to concepts like drop() and stand() / exit()
+	- DECISION: alternatively, just treat creature-containers as special exceptions

 - TBD: document Seat class
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)
-	- TBD: doc_string on nested-room "translucent" scope Seat (can't interact w/ Seat itself)
+	- TBD: doc_string on Seat (nested-room) "translucent" scope (can't interact w/ Seat itself)
 	- TBD: doc_string re: Seat as precursor to Vehical
 	- TBD: doc_string re: Nested Rooms can't be nested (no chairs on stages)
+	- TBD: doc_string re: Perch = translucent, Nook = opaque
+	- TBD: doc_string re: bulk for containers, count for surfaces
+	- TBD: doc_string re: nook gets light from room
 - TBD: move examine() to Writing class from validate() [fix doc_string too]